crearis/crearis.js/readme.md

 Crearis.js
 ==========
-Website-Starter for web3-inspired websites to enable decentralized NGO-networking.
+Website-starter for web3-inspired websites to enable decentralized NGO-networking.

 Main focus on: drama-in-education / community theatre / playing arts ... and similar types of creative-work-communities in the fields of: music, activism, performance ...